Cheapest Investment Platforms

 Almost always because of a hidden trading assumption.
 A table that assumes you trade every month will favour different platforms from one that assumes you rarely trade.
 We let you set your own trading frequency rather than baking one in, so the answer matches how you actually invest.

-Are fee-free platforms safe?
+Are commission-free platforms safe?

 The ones here are authorised by the Financial Conduct Authority and your investments are protected by the FSCS up to £85,000 per provider, the same as any other regulated platform.
 “Free” refers to the platform fee; they earn money through FX, cash interest or paid extras.